mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

 You can really make the shell your own, adapting every facet to the way you work (and even the different ways you work from week to week).
-In this section we\'ll look at quick changes you can make.
-Scripting, a way to extend and combine the functions offered by the shell, will be introduced later.\
+In this section we'll look at quick changes you can make.
+Scripting, a way to extend and combine the functions offered by the shell, will be introduced later.

 ## Variables